 Options are often used in combination with other options (i.e., buy one and simultaneously sell another).
 That may sound complex, but the main idea is simple: When you can predict how an underlying asset will behave, you can construct option positions that earn money when your expectations come true.
 A stock, index, or other asset may follow these market trends:

 - Bullish (the price rises, by 20% to be proper)

 - Bearish (the price drops, by 20% to be proper)

 - Neutral (expecting a range-bound market)

 - Becoming much more, or much less, volatile

 Options trading is not stock trading.
-For the educated option trader, that is a good thing because option strategies can be designed to profit from a wide variety of stock market outcomes.
-And that can be accomplished with limited risk.
+For the savvy options trader, that is a good thing, because options strategies can be designed to profit from a wide range of stock market outcomes, which can be accomplished with limited risk.